rjain2470/rjain2470.github.io/_projects/1_project.md

 ## Limitations

-- The server connects to devmirror.lmfdb.xyz, which may only have partial coverage of the full LMFDB.
-Moreover, since the LMFDB itself is not fully comprehensive, some data may be unavailable.
-- Queries are subject to API rate limits.
-Therefore, responses may slow under heavy load.
-- Conductor is under active development, and thus you may encounter occasional errors or unexpected behaviour.
-If you do, please open a GitHub issue to report it.
+Conductor connects to devmirror.lmfdb.xyz, which may only have partial coverage of the full LMFDB.
+Moreover, since the LMFDB itself is not fully comprehensive, some data may simply be unavailable.
+Responses may also slow under heavy load, as queries are subject to API rate limits.
+Finally, Conductor is under active development, and you may encounter occasional errors or unexpected behavior.
+If you do, please open a GitHub issue.

 ## Future Work